JadeChan03/stock_dashboard/README.md

 ## Setup Instructions II: Adding Grafana Dashboards

 1. **Log in to Grafana on [http://localhost:3000](http://localhost:3000) (default user: `admin`, password: `admin`)**
+   - Note: May take up to a minute to start.
 2. **Add Prometheus as a data source**
    - Click **Add Your First Data Source** from the main dashboard
      - Alternatively: click **Connections** on the left of the dashboard then **Add New Connections**